Business Systems and Analytics

 BSAN 351V.
 Technology Globalization and Social Justice.
 1 Unit.

+This course focuses on Stetson's Social Justice Value.
 This course is intended to enable students to understand and to respond to contemporary social issues that arise from the use of information technology.
 Students will explore cultural, economical, global, and ethical considerations arising from computerization.
 The primary focus of the course will be the determination of the weight that these social issues should have in the design, implementation, and uses of present and anticipated applications of information and communication technology on individuals, industry, government, and society.
 Junior Seminar.

 BSAN 360.
 Project Management.
 1 Unit.